ilterkavlak/hubspot-outreach-sync/README.md

+# Important Notice
+I am not maintaining this code anymore.
+However I will leave it here for those who needs some logic in here.

 # HubSpot-Outreach Sync

 HubSpot-Outreach Sync is a lambda function that you can deploy into your AWS account that provides synchronization between HubSpot CRM and Outreach CRM.